sofianeElguendouz/argumentation-mining-models/README.md

 it's difficult and sometimes [ill-defined](https://github.com/Lightning-AI/pytorch-lightning/issues/8375).

-The `--eval-all-checkpoints` flag is to run evaluation for each of the checkpoints resulted from the training experiment run.
+The `--eval-all-checkpoints` flag is to run an evaluation for each of the checkpoints resulting from the training experiment run.
 If this flag is not set, it only runs evaluation on the last checkpoint.

 ### MLFlow UI